-If you would like to use DVM on either the 3.6-m telescope or the NTT you are requested to contact opo@eso.org well before the proposal submission deadline.
+If you would like to use DVM on either the 3.6-m telescope or the NTT you are requested to contact ESO through the ESO Helpdesk well before the proposal submission deadline.

 • Pre-imaging: Pre-imaging frames for EFOSC2 will have to be obtained at the beginning of the spectroscopic run.
 The resulting lower efficiency should be taken into account in the computation of the required execution time for the run.